ElofssonLab/TOPCONS2/README.md

     `$ ln -s /path/to/the/downloaded/database database`

+    You may need to update the BLAST database for uniref90 by the script [install_blastdb.sh](topcons2_webserver/install_blastdb.sh) with the following command:

+    `$ ./install_blastdb.sh database`

 4. Install dependencies if not installed

     *    Cmake      (for installation of modhmm, e.g. sudo apt-get install cmake)